4wuyan/distributed-message-broadcast/README.md

 synchronise: activity messages and registered users.

 Once the connection breaks, the child server will make a note of the message ID of the last ACTIVITY_BROADCAST.
-Once the connection is fixed, after a routine AUTHENTICATE, the initiator, i.e. the child node, will:
+As soon as the connection is fixed, the initiator, i.e. the child node, will send a BUNDLE message which includes:

+1. AUTHENTICATE.
+(The other side will reply with SYNC_USER.)
+1. ACTIVITY_RETRIEVE.
+(The other side will reply with all activities missed.)
+1. SYNC_USER.
-* Send all ACTIVITY_BROADCAST messages after the recorded ID in the cache to the other side.
+1. All ACTIVITY_BROADCAST messages after the recorded ID in the cache.

-* Send an ACTIVITY_RETRIEVE to retrieve all the ACTIVITY_BROADCAST messages after the recorded ID from the other side.
-* Send SYNC_USER to the other side.
-  (SYNC_USER from the other side is the reply of AUTHENTICATE.)
+(SYNC_USER could be omitted if there's no user.)

 The parent node does not care whether it's a new connection or a fixed connection.
 It simply responds to each message as usual.